 When you think of a typical American house, what do you see?
 Perhaps white-painted clapboard siding with contrasting shutters; a covered porch with room for a few rocking chairs; a tall chimney made from old brick or stone?
 In other words: a classic farmhouse.

-Over the past century, as an industrializing America shifted away from agricultural industry, the term “farmhouse” has evolved from its literal meaning—a home built on a farm—into a broader architectural signifier.
-“It suggests a more humble, vernacular interpretation of American historical styles from the 18th and 19th centuries—whether they be Colonial, Greek Revival, or Victorian,” explains architect Gil Schafer, whose award-winning firm, G.P.
-Schafer Architect, specializes in restoration and historically-inspired structures.
+Over the past century, as an industrializing America shifted away from the agricultural industry, the term “farmhouse” has evolved from its literal meaning of a home built on a farm into a broader architectural signifier.
+“It suggests a more humble, vernacular interpretation of American historical styles from the 18th and 19th centuries whether they be Colonial, Greek Revival, or Victorian,” explains architect Gil Schafer, whose award-winning firm, G.P.
+Schafer Architect, specializes in restoration and historically inspired structures.

-Many of the farmhouse features that we now think of as charming, decorative elements were actually designed with specific purposes in mind: Porches acted as mudrooms for shedding dirty workwear before entering the house, for example.
-The overlapping pieces of wood used for clapboard siding were extra-effective at keeping out wind and moisture.
+Many of the farmhouses feature that we now think of as charming, decorative elements were actually designed with specific purposes in mind: Porches acted as mudrooms for shedding dirty workwear before entering the house, for example.
+The overlapping pieces of wood used for clapboard siding were extra effective at keeping out wind and moisture.
 A large center fireplace could heat both the lower and upper stories.
-Dutch doors let airflow in while keeping farm animals out.
+Dutch doors let air flow in while keeping farm animals out.
 A gabled roof with a 45-degree pitch was easy to frame and maximized height.

 Simplicity rules on the inside, too.
 Think wood, plaster, or gypsum board on the walls; for flooring, wide-plank boards in “straightforward” wood like pine and oak rather than “fancy” mahogany or walnut, says Schafer.
 “If there’s paneling, it’s probably wainscoting of beadboard, v-groove, or flush-jointed boards versus a lot of raised paneling, and more painted wood than natural stained wood.”